top of page

 Opera Kids, Opera Kids Movie, Opera Kids Documentary, Opera Kids Film, Metropolitan Opera, Metropolitan Opera Guild, Creating Original Opera, Fifth Grade Opera, Lower School Opera, Max Sturm, Students Compose Opera, Project Based Learning, Arts Education, Music Education, Theater Education, Arts Program, LOVA, La Opera, un Vehiculo de Aprendizaje, Opera Vehicle for Learning, Elementary School Opera, Creating Opera, Original Opera, Dwight-Englewood School, Dwight Englewood School, Dwight Englewood, 60.46 Productions, Mary Heveran, Mary Ruth McGinn, Bruce Taylor, JoAnn Forman, Joseph Alessi, John Monton, Greg Pliska, Jesse Ehredt, Pedro Sarmiento, Debra Scesa, Shellie Bransford, Margie Duffield, Jonathan Levi, Deborah Pittman, Peter Hoyle, Danny Ashkenasi, Foundation SaludArte, Kid Opera, Opera Kid, Children's Opera, The Kennedy Center, Opera News, Arts Based Curriculum, Arts Infusion, Arts Integration, Arts Instruction, Teaching Artist, In School Project, Musical Kids, Kids Musical

-As of 2021, LÓVA is thriving in Spain, where more than 100 student operas are created each year.
+Since 2008, LÓVA is thriving in Spain, where more than 100 student operas are created each year.
 In the United States, however, where "Creating Original Opera" was founded and once flourished, a diminishing number of schools still participate in the program.

 There are several suspected reasons for the near disappearance of "Creating Original Opera" in the United States.
 Above all, its downfall is attributed to shifting priorities in American Education.
 Where once there was time in the school day for a longterm, grade-wide project like "Creating Original Opera," "No Child Left Behind" and national and state-level testing became the principal priority of schools, administrators, and teachers.
 And since programs like "Creating Original Opera" and courses like Music, Theater, Dance, and Visual Art were not tested on these federally mandated exams, Arts classes suffered cutbacks in most school curriculums.